-Here are some tips for remaining close:
+Here are some tips for remaining close as a family:

 - Play.
 This is the easiest way to connect heart-to-heart with any child.
 Play looks different in the tween and teen years.
 Instead of playing trains or blocks, it might look like video gaming, canoeing, bike riding or learning about his comic book collection.
 They key is to get into his world.

 - From hugs and snuggles to fist bumps and hair ruffles, stay connected through physical affection.